kevinpthorne/aoe2hd-spectator-server/readme.md

 At the moment, you'll need a fast hard drive to minimize load times.
 Other requirements:

 - PHP 7
-  - pthreads v3 extention to enable for the Websocket Server

 ## How to run